 Seung Chan was born in Seoul, (South) Korea.
 Since the age of 6, he has moved from one culture to another every 5 years or so.

-With a history of living in Seoul, Korea, Cairo, Egypt and Beijing, China, he moved to the U.S.A in 1995 to study Computer Science at Carnegie Mellon University.
+After living in Korea, Egypt and China, he moved to the U.S.A in 1995 for college, where he currently resides.

-He then conducted anthropological research inside the Rhode Island School of Design and Brown University on how artists innovate.
+He then conducted anthropological research at the Rhode Island School of Design and Brown University on how artists innovate differently from human-centered designers.
 From this experience, he learned that visual & performing artists struggling to innovate have to overcome their unawareness & bias toward themselves, their subject matters, or their materials before they can innovate.
 The muscle required to do so?
 Empathy.

 Slim now helps CEOs fertilize a culture of innovation.
 From this experience, he sees that CEOs are like artists: overwhelmed with so much uncertainty and complexity that it’s no wonder they feel lonely, isolated, and anxious.
 So he helps them manage or overcome the unawareness & bias underlying such uncertainty, complexity, loneliness, isolation, and anxiety.
 Why?
 So they can more effectively lead their organization through growth & innovation.
 How?
 By helping them develop the muscle required to do so.
 Empathy.